getnelson/nelson/docs/src/hugo/content/index.md

 + `acmeco/prod/s3-prod-somebucket` - including the namespace name as part of the resource identifier makes it impossible for users to generically write consul-templates against the Vault path.

-+ `acmeco/prod/s3-prod-somebucket-california` - in addition to the namespace, including a datacenter specific identifier again makes templating problematic, as it breaks Nelson's deploy target transparency... instead, user a generic path that can have a valid value in all datacenters.
++ `acmeco/prod/s3-prod-somebucket-california` - in addition to the namespace, including a datacenter specific identifier again makes templating problematic, as it breaks Nelson's deploy target transparency... instead, user a generic path that can have a valid value in all domains.

 + `foobar/dev/accounts-db /` - the trailing slash causes issues both in Vault and Nelson